Gregory-AM/Gregory-AM/README.md

 ## Hi there 👋
 ### Thank you for taking the time to look at my GitHub Profile!
 - 🔭 I’m currently working on [The Minecraft Overviewer](https://github.com/GregoryAM-SP/The-Minecraft-Overviewer).
-- 🌱 I’m currently learning [Flutter](https://flutter.dev/) to develop a PWA and Android Application.
+- 🌱 I’m currently learning [Flutter](https://flutter.dev/) to develop an Android Application.
 - ⚡ Fun fact: I'm a high-school dropout who has dedicated the last 10 Years to learning different programming languages.
 - 😄 Pronouns: He / Him